bmesuere/PhD-thesis/chapter2.md

 The source code and documentation of the current and all previous Unipept releases have been made available on Github at [http://github.com/unipept/unipept](http://github.com/unipept/unipept).
 All code is licensed under the permissive MIT license.
 By open sourcing Unipept, we provide optimal transparency on how our algorithms work and invite other researchers to contribute to Unipept.
 Additionally, the source code of individual components (e.g., the visualizations) may be extracted for use in other projects.
 Another advantage of making all code available, is that research groups may set up their own Unipept server.
 Setting up a local Unipept server provides a solution for researchers who are not entitled to send out proprietary data to public, third party services.
 Running a local server also limits the dependency on external resources, which was a stumbling block for several users to include Unipept in their workflow.

 ### Statistics
 The initial Unipept release was based on UniProt 2012_07 containing 17 million protein entries.
 Unipept 2.3 is based on UniProt 2014_05 containing 56.5 million protein entries.
 In 22 months, the amount of data in UniProt more than tripled and Unipept now contains information on over a billion peptides.
 The number of distinct tryptic peptides went up from 250 million to 402 million.
 Unipept now also parses additional protein metadata such as EC numbers [@Bairoch2000] and Gene Ontology [@Ashburner2000] annotations and displays this information on the single peptide analysis results page.
 The increase in data caused the size of the Unipept database to grow from 81 GB (39 GB data, 42 GB index) to 188 GB (91 GB data, 97 GB index).
 The exponential growth in data poses some challenges for the future regarding data processing and storage.
-An incremental update strategy, next to the use of high performance key-value stores such as Berkeley DB [@Olson1999] or in memory databases like VoltDB [@Stonebraker2013], might offer some solutions to reduce the time needed to parse UniProt.
+An incremental update strategy, next to the use of high performance key-value stores <span class='aside'>The current data processing pipeline uses a Berkeley DB-based solution to speed up parsing.</span> such as Berkeley DB [@Olson1999] or in memory databases like VoltDB [@Stonebraker2013], might offer some solutions to reduce the time needed to parse UniProt.
 The analysis on the Unipept website is not negatively affected by the growing data, on the contrary, the results become increasingly more accurate.

 Unipept uses the NCBI Taxonomy as its reference taxonomy database.
 The taxonomic information in Unipept is only updated when a new UniProt version is parsed.
 These updates sometimes introduce erroneous taxa such as the species *metagenomes* (NCBI taxon ID 256318).
 By adjusting the invalidation algorithms, the impact of such taxa can be reduced, but this requires manual inspection with each update.

 The number of Unipept users is growing each month, with over a thousand users in June 2014.
 In total, 4000 multi-peptide and 3000 single peptide analyses were performed, accounting for 81 million processed peptides.

 ## Potential subsection about new TPA/MPA stuff not yet mentioned in these articles

+* Reset button
+* use new treeview for TPA page
+* D3 treemap
+* MPA full screen
+* treemap and sunburst breadcrumbs
+* shift+click to expand all on treeview
+* use number of hits for node size of TPA tree
+* test coverage
+* fix overlapping nodes in treeview
+* protein names in TPA output
+* UniProt version in footer
+* new parser
+* copy to clipboard for TPA
+* open in Uniprot for TPA